HazyResearch/deepdive/doc/walkthrough.md

          1786337 | Ethan Coen-Catalina Sandino Moreno      |           1

-DeepDives also generates [calibration plots](/doc/general/calibration.html) for all variables defined in the schema.
+We can see that some of these tuples are actually correct instances of married people.
+Soem of the prediction are movie actors appearing together in a movie.
+How can we improve these predictions?
+DeepDives generates [calibration plots](/doc/general/calibration.html) for all variables defined in the schema.
 Let's take a look at the geneated calibration plot, written to the file outputted in the summary report above.
 It should look something like this:

 ![Calibration](/assets/walkthrough_has_spouse_is_true.png)

 The calibration plot contains useful information that help you to improve the quality of your predictions.
 For actionable advice about interpreeting calibration plots, refer to the [calibration guide](/doc/general/calibration.html).
-There are many ways you can improve the predictions above, including:
+There are many different ways to improve the predictions above, including:

 - Making use of coreference information ([see the advanced walkthorugh](/doc/walkthrough2.html))
 - Performing entity linking instead of extraction relations among mentions in the text ([see the advanced walkthorugh](/doc/walkthrough2.html))
 - Adding more inference rules that encode your domain knowledge
 - Adding more (or better) positive or negative training examples
 - Adding more (or better) features

 Often, it is also useful to look at the *weights* that were learned for features or rules.
 You can do this by looking at the `mapped_inference_results_weights` table in the database: